 Respondents can easily give more honest and relevant opinions with a lower amount of choices.

-It is so because you have lesser irrelevant options to go through and understand.
+It is so because you have fewer irrelevant options to go through and understand.

 This helps you to get the relevant data that you need and eventually draw conclusions that you can work on.